Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Centred on waterholes and gorges of the rugged Powell Creek drainage system and its associated plateau, the park landscape is one of dissected residual ranges and stony tablelands leading down to floodplains at the foot of the Grey Range.
 Deeply-incised Powell and Spencers Creeks, with their steep escarpments and vertical cliffs up to 45m high, drain through the centre of the 12,700 hectare national park.

-River red gums, coolabah and gidyea line creek channels with low open woodlands of mulga, bendee and other wattles grow are scatted with mountain yapunyah across scarps and plateaus.
+River red gums, coolabah and gidgee line creek channels, while low open woodlands of mulga, bendee, other wattles and mountain yapunyah grow across scarps and plateaus.
 Well-adapted plants grow in the shallow, red soils.
 See species of significance blossoming after rain including Hakea maconochiena, Thryptomene hexandra, Acacia spania and Euphobia sacrostemmoides.
 The park is home to remarkable animals such as red-tailed black cockatoos and yellow-footed rock wallabies.

 Help preserve this park’s natural and cultural values by following these few common sense guidelines: